FraunhoferIOSB/FAAAST-Service/docs/source/messagebus/mqtt_messagebus.md

 ```

-For derserialization of events the class `JsonEventDeserializer` in module `dataformat-json` can be used.
+For deserialization of events the class `JsonEventDeserializer` in module `dataformat-json` can be used.